mverleg/pyjson_tricks/README.rst

 Other features
 +++++++++++++++++++++++++++++++++++++++

 * Sets are serializable and can be loaded.
-By default the set is sorted, to have a consistent representation.
+By default the set json representation is sorted, to have a consistent representation.
 * Save and load complex numbers (version 3.2) with `1+2j` serializing as `{'__complex__': [1, 2]}`.
 * Save and load `Decimal` and `Fraction` (including NaN, infinity, -0 for Decimal).
 * ``json_tricks`` allows for gzip compression using the ``compression=True`` argument (off by default).